Hike from Hallstatt to the "Simony hut" Simonyhütte

 The Austrian poet Adalbert Stifter (1805 - 1868) already appreciated the impressive mountain landscape at the foot of the mighty Dachstein massif.
 His Christmas novel, "Bergkristall", the story of two children who get lost in the wintry mountains, spend the night in a crevasse and are kept awake and thus alive by the cracking of the ice, is set in the rugged mountain landscape in the area of the Simony Hut.
 And Stifter also sets a monument to this unique natural landscape forever in his opus "Der Nachsommer".

-Admittedly, the landscape of the UNESCO World Heritage region of Hallstatt Dachstein Salzkammergut is the absolute pinnacle for hiking fans, mountain enthusiasts and nature lovers—unforgettable tours to incredibly beautiful mountain lodges and meadows, panorama views as far as the eye can see and cherished moments that will last a lifetime!
+Autumn is here!
+Hooray!
+The most beautiful hiking season of the year!
+However, there are a few things you should keep in mind when hiking, especially at this time of year.
+Your editorial team Admittedly, the landscape of the UNESCO World Heritage region of Hallstatt Dachstein Salzkammergut is the absolute pinnacle for hiking fans, mountain enthusiasts and nature lovers—unforgettable tours to incredibly beautiful mountain lodges and meadows, panorama views as far as the eye can see and cherished moments that will last a lifetime!
 However, you should remember that while hiking you might find yourself in high-alpine terrain.
 We’ve put together some resources to assist you: how to best prepare for your tour, recommended items for your backpack and steps to take in an emergency situation.
 Remember to always play it safe and enjoy your hiking adventure in the Salzkammergut!
+Hiking trails in the Salzkammergut can be closed for various reasons.
+To help you prepare for your hike, we have set up a page with current road closures in the region.
+This will help you get to your destination without any detours or stress.
+Click here to visit the page...

 Warning: Closed trails